-- Consider SNRI agents, such as venlafaxine and duloxetine, for adjuvant treatment of neuropathic pain, fibromyalgia, and low back pain if other therapies are ineffective, as there is good evidence of effectiveness.
-Utilize care in patient selection, initiate at a low dose with slow titration, and monitor carefully for side effects such as falls or changes in cognition. - The 2019 AGS Beers Criteria[®] has a moderate recommendation to use this class of drugs with caution in older adults.
-Avoiding SNRIs altogether is recommended in older adults with a history of falls or those who are taking multiple CNS-active medication. - Gabapentinoids - Gabapentin and pregabalin may be carefully considered when managing neuropathic pain, back pain, and fibromyalgia in older adults if other therapies are ineffective.
+Gabapentin and pregabalin may be carefully considered when managing neuropathic pain, back pain, and fibromyalgia in older adults if other therapies are ineffective.
 However, they may be problematic due to increased risk of falls and cognitive impairment.
 Careful patient selection, initial low dose, slow titration, and close monitoring for side effects such as falls or changes in cognition is essential.
-Dose reduction is required if eGFR is <60 mL/min.
-According to the 2019 AGS Beers Criteria[®], combining gabapentinoids with opioids and benzodiazepines should be avoided, especially in frail older adults, as there is "evidence of substantial harm" with this combination. - Medications to Avoid: - Tricyclic Antidepressants - Although multiple studies have demonstrated good evidence for tricyclic antidepressants (TCAs), such as amitriptyline, desipramine, and nortriptyline, in reducing pain from postherpetic neuralgia and diabetic peripheral neuropathy in older populations, these drugs may have substantial anticholinergic side effects resulting in dry mouth, blurred vision, constipation, urinary retention, postural hypotension, and cognitive problems.
+Dose reduction is required if GFR is <60 mL/min.
+Combining gabapentinoids with opioids and benzodiazepines should be avoided, especially in frail older adults, as there is "evidence of substantial harm" with this combination.

+Medications to Avoid:

+- Tricyclic Antidepressants - Although multiple studies have demonstrated good evidence for tricyclic antidepressants (TCAs), such as amitriptyline, desipramine, and nortriptyline, to reduce the pain of postherpetic neuralgia and painful diabetic peripheral neuropathy in older populations, these drugs may have substantial anticholinergic side effects resulting in dry mouth, blurred vision, constipation, urinary retention, postural hypotension, and cognitive problems.
 TCAs also may increase the risk for syncope, falls, fractures, and bradycardia.
-Thus, the 2019 AGS Beers Criteria[®] strongly recommends against TCA use in older adults. - Muscle Relaxants - Skeletal muscle relaxants, such as methocarbamol and cyclobenzaprine are poorly tolerated by older adults due to anticholinergic side effects.
+Thus, the Beers Criteria® strongly recommends against TCA use in older adults. - Muscle Relaxants - Skeletal muscle relaxants, such as methocarbamol and cyclobenzaprine are poorly tolerated by older adults due to anticholinergic side effects.
 In addition, carisoprodol is metabolized to meprobamate, a controlled substance.
-The 2019 AGS Beers Criteria[®] recommends avoiding these drugs.
+The Beers Criteria® recommends avoiding these drugs.